Sebastianhju/Runeterra-5e/Items/Legendary.md

 - **75 Stacks**: This weapon gain 2 more maximum charges
 - **90 Stacks**: Your Piercing darkness deals and heals 2d8 additional damage and you gain +1 crit chance

+_You gain +3 to attack and damage rolls using this magical weapon_

+---

 ## Runaan's Hurricane

 <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/Images/img-items/Runaan's Hurricane.png" Align=right width=8% height=8%>